Vessup/based/README.md

 Hook up the add table sidebar action button to logic that adds a create table query to a new SQL editor tab.

+Add a filter icon button that allows you to add

+For a cell value that is a foreign key pointing to another table, add a small arrow icon after the value that when you click on it navigates to the page for that table with a filter on the foreign key ID so that only the related row is displayed.